-A significant research challenge of vibration therapy is that the intensity and frequency influence its long- and short-term effects.
-Because of this factor, it’s difficult to reach a conclusion that defines every patient.
+A significant research challenge of vibration therapy is that the intensity and frequency of the therapy influence its long- and short-term effects.
+Because of this factor, it’s difficult to reach a conclusion that applies to every patient.
 Two 15-minute sessions may improve one set of patient’s symptoms, but another group of participants may need three treatments to see results.

 Find Out More About Sound Therapy

 Want to learn more about how sound is contributing to the medical field?
-Join the herd then by subscribing to our Bull Bulletin.
+Explore our blog or join the herd by subscribing to our Bull Bulletin today.
 We’ll send you the latest news and information about vibration therapy and more.